Celebrating WLRC and CAN’s 30th Anniversary

 How do institutions cause harm, and how can we do better?

 Written by one of the world’s top experts on betrayal, child abuse, and trauma, Blind to Betrayal explains many different forms of betrayal, revealing why its victims can endure mistreatment, sometimes for years, without seeming to know that it is happening, even when it may be obvious to others around them.
-In particular, our conversation will center on institutional betrayal, ways that institutions cause harm to those that depend on them, and institutional courage, our commitment to instead protect and care for members of our communities.
+In particular, our conversation centered on institutional betrayal, ways that institutions cause harm to those that depend on them, and institutional courage, our commitment to instead protect and care for members of our communities.

 Keynote Lecture and Graduate Seminar with Dr. Jennifer Freyd